peterpeterparker/ionic-juno-auth/README.md

 }
 ```

+Aside from this, everything should work out.
+I do not see any reason why it would not.

 ## iOS open issue

 Once everything was correctly set up, the login still failed on iOS with the error: